Team207-S2024/team207-s2024/assignments/report.md

 ### Team Charter

-The team decided on the charter fairly late, but eventually came to an agreement on what everyone wanted for the group in terms of personal goals.
+The team decided on the charter fairly late but eventually came to an agreement on what everyone wanted for the group in terms of personal goals.

 _Our goal is to gain knowledge in digital circuits that utilize serial communication.
-We as a team want this product to be compared to other professional grade devices being sold on the market._
+We as a team want this product to be compared to other professional-grade devices being sold on the market._

 ### Mission Statment

-After talking with eachother about one another's interests, the team began to determine what the project needed to have as well as what each individual member wanted it to have.
+After talking with each other about one another's interests, the team began to determine what the project needed to have as well as what each individual member wanted it to have.

-_The mission of the team is to create a sensor-based weather reporting product that is unique, portable, professional, reliable, and user friendly.
-It is something that should be focused on that a person can easily use and install themselves, and is relatively simple to collect data from, along with contingency plans in case things go awry._
+_The mission of the team is to create a sensor-based weather reporting product that is unique, portable, professional, reliable, and user-friendly.
+It is something that should be focused on that a person can easily use and install themselves and is relatively simple to collect data from, along with contingency plans in case things go awry._

 ## User Needs

 The team worked exceptionally hard at identifying and deciphering the user needs necessary for a successful project, which included research into similar products that used the name of what the project is as tags.
 Each team member created at least one setup for a product and 3 positive/negative reviews for each product, with comments on what user needs that could be derived from each review.
-Once each member was done, members contributed to a Jamboard with each user need derived from the research as well as ideas that members came up with.
+Once each member was done, members contributed to a Jamboard with each user need deriving from the research as well as ideas that members came up with.
 It involved multiple days of back and forth, from creating to grouping to ranking the needs.
-Finally, the user needs were consolidated into an easy to read table ranked all together.
+Finally, the user needs were consolidated into an easy-to-read table ranked all together.

 <p align="center">
   <img src = "https://github.com/Team207-S2024/team207-s2024/assets/156377035/2ac812a8-3b55-4e04-ae91-dae0052d43f2" </>